Profiling Information

 -

-To find the name of the database, use the ConfD job db_list:
+To find the database name when you are connected to COS, use the ConfD job db_list.

 ) and end date (-t